Winter of 1946–47 in the United Kingdom: March

 On 4–5 March came heavy snow which left drifts across much of the country with some lying 7 m deep in the Scottish Highlands.
 On 5 March one of the worst British blizzards of the 20th century occurred.
 Food supplies were again affected by the snow-bound roads and in some places the police requested permission to break into delivery lorries stranded by the snow.

 On 10 March milder air of 7–10 C began to move north across the country from the south-west, rapidly thawing the snow lying on low ground.
 However, after such a long frost the ground stayed frozen.
-The frozen ground caused much surface run off which resulted in widespread flooding.
+The frozen ground caused much surface runoff which resulted in widespread flooding.
 Further heavy snowfalls occurred as the milder air pushed northwards.
 On 14 March the deepest ever recorded depth of snow lying in an inhabited location of the UK was measured at Forest-in-Teesdale in County Durham at 83 in.
 On 15 March a deepening depression moved in from the Atlantic, bringing heavy rain and gales.
 It was the start of the wettest March for 300 years.
 By 16 March winds reached 50 kn with 90 kn gusts, causing breaches in dykes in East Anglia that resulted in the flooding of 100 sqmi of land, and blowing many trees down.
 The rivers Thames and Lea flooded in London, causing the Windsor borough engineer Geoffrey Baker to remark: "We could only cope if we had a spare Thames, or two."